Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 After surgery, you’ll be moved to the PACU (postanesthesia care unit).
 This is often called the recovery room.
-You’ll stay there until you’re fully awake—often a few hours.
+You’ll stay there until you’re fully awake and stable—often a few hours.
 Then you’ll be moved to your hospital room.

 After surgery, you may feel groggy, thirsty, or cold.
 Your throat may be sore.
 For a few days, you may also have:

-An IV (intravenous) line to give you fluids and medication.
+An IV (intravenous) line to give you fluids and medicine.

 A catheter (tube) to drain urine from your bladder.